 In November 2010, Donkey Kong Country Returns, a game developed by Retro Studios, came out bringing back the Donkey Kong Country series.
 In it Donkey Kong and Diddy were tasked with retrieving their banana hoard from a race of Tikis who have hypnotized much of Donkey Kong Island's animal life.
 As in the original DKC, DK made his way up and around the island, tracking the Tiki men to their place of origin, discovering a few things about the Tikis in the process, mainly their relationship with bananas, whose pulp they use to forge additional Tikis with magic.

 In DKC Donkey Kong was the main playable character, with Diddy Kong being only playable with the inclusion of a second player, otherwise serving as a power up.
 Most abilities he has are pulled from the original DKC series, namely the ground pound and the barrel roll, however their are some changes.
 For a start his Barrel Roll has a finite length now instead of being able to keep going so long as he is hitting enemies (unless he has Diddy Kong, in which case he can roll indefinitely), and second the ground pound has been made much more useful than it was in the original Donkey Kong Country, serving a role in hitting switches and destroying breakable objects.
 Additionally, he now has the ability to blow while ducked, allowing him to reveal secrets in the environment and blow out enemies that are on fire.
 DK is also more durable than he was in the original DKC, having 2 hearts where in the original he had one hit before he fell.
-However, there is a mode in which he is reduced to having one heart.

 Super Smash Bros & The Mario Spinoffs